| Why

 If a child awakes during the night it is advisable to give him

 water to drink until approximately until 04h00.
+The operation

 is done first thing in the morning and usually takes about 20 to